Tuesday, 20 November 2018

 Melodies

 The most common omkväde lines for versions of the ballad in the Norwegian ballad archive are: with memory / two roses sleep in there.
-Alternatively, we see: boy! / the maiden dances with the lord; or: wake up you noble lads / for you (or I or he) have slept too long.
+Alternatively, we see: boy! / the maiden dances with the lord; or: wake up you noble lads / for you have slept too long.

-There are no melodies given for this ballad in Landstad's book, and I don't see any in Berggreen's book.
+There are no melodies given for this ballad in Landstad's book or in Berggreen's book.

 Recordings